Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Introduction

 In network science there are various measures, so-called centralities, to quantify the importance of nodes~\cite{DBLP:journals/im/BoldiV14}.
 The degree centrality, for instance, suggests that a node's importance is proportional to its degree, \ie the number of neighbors it has (see also \cite{barabasi2016network}).
 This leads to the natural question whether graphs with matching degrees share structural properties.
 While this is not the case in general, a reoccurring task in practice is to quantify the statistical significance of some property observed in a network.
 Given an observed graph with degrees~$\degseq$, a popular null-model is the uniform distribution over all simple graphs $\alldegseq$ with matching degrees~\cite{Cobb2003,Itzkovitz2003,DBLP:conf/asunam/SchlauchZTA15}.

 In this context, the \emph{Edge Switching Markov Chain} (\esmc) is a common choice to obtain an approximate uniform sample from $\alldegseq$.
-In each so-called \emph{edge switch}, two edges are selected uniformly at random and modified by exchanging their edges' endpoints.
+In each so-called \emph{edge switch}, two edges are selected uniformly at random and modified by exchanging their endpoints.
 This process preserves the degrees of all nodes involved.
-We further keep the graph simple by rejecting all edge switches that introduce non-simple edges.
+We further keep the graph simple by rejecting all edge switches that introduce self-loops or multi-edges.

 There exist different variants of \esmc catering to various graph classes (\eg Carstens~\cite{CarstensPhd} considers directed/undirected graphs, with/without loops, with/without multi-edges).
 Here, we focus on simple and undirected graphs.
 It is, however, straight-forward to adopt our findings to the other cases (some of which even lead to easier algorithms).